hpsfoundation/tac/working-groups/performance-testing/README.md

 * There is not a group that is consolidating and maintaining open source benchmarks
 * Each datacenter is for themselves
 * Testing/benchmarking of the HPC software stack is intermittent at best
-* We want to figure out, as a working group, how we can pull together resources to support and maintain continuous testing
+* We want to figure out, as a working group, how we can pull together resources to support and maintain continuous testing,
+* with the purpose of testing the performance of the software stack as it evolves (compilers, libraries).

 ## Initial objectives